veronique-cadet/cat-practice-challenge/README.md

 First you do:
 npm install
 npm start
-and run on another port son-server --watch db.json -p 3001
+and run on another port json-server --watch db.json -p 3001

 Cool!